 - In one Crying Freeman story, Bugnug lies crippled in a sewer and a swarm of rats attacks her.
 She defends herself by killing the rats with her teeth.

 - In the Yotsuya arc of Ayakashi: Samurai Horror Tales, rats are a recurring motif.
 At least one character is killed by an application of this trope.

 - Taken Up to Eleven in the horror manga Region, as a plague of starving rats swarms across the entire nation of Japan.

-- Combined with Red Eyes, Take Warning, A huge horde of rats is what is shown chasing The Kaiba Brothers in episode 174 of the DOMA / Waking The Dragons Arc. you know things are bad when you have to flee a huge horde of possibly mind controlled rats By Car.
+- Yu-Gi-Oh!: Combined with Red Eyes, Take Warning, a huge horde of rats is what is shown chasing the Kaiba Brothers in episode 174 of the DOMA / Waking the Dragons Arc.
+You know things are bad when you have to flee a huge horde of possibly mind-controlled rats by car.

 - In Countdown to Final Crisis, Una is eaten alive by a swarm of mutated rats, and shows her Determinator street cred by continuing to fight them long enough to will her flight ring to another character, who escapes.

 - In Drowntown, Leo gets mobbed by rats, and since they're escaped genetic experiments with human-level intelligence, they're able to tie him up.
 They have something of a grudge against him, but he's able to talk them into letting it slide and doing some work for him.
 (Their king says that they're sparing him because he's the only creature lower than they are.)

 - The undead variety exists in The Final Plague.
 A homeless guy is eaten by a large swarm of undead rats in New York City.